Skip to content

 ----------

-transports: Sequence[ZMQ_TRANSPORTS] | ZMQ_TRANSPORTS, Default ZMQ_TRANSPORTS.IPC or "IPC"
+access_points: list[ZMQ_TRANSPORTS] | ZMQ_TRANSPORTS | str | list[str], Default ZMQ_TRANSPORTS.IPC or "IPC"

 ZMQ transport layers at which the object is exposed:

-- TCP - custom implemented protocol in plain TCP - supply a socket address additionally or a random port
+- `TCP` - custom implemented protocol in plain TCP - supply a socket address additionally in the format

-- IPC - inter process communication - connection can be made from other processes running
+- `IPC` - inter process communication - connection can be made from other processes running

 locally within same computer.
 No client on the network will be able to contact the object using

-- INPROC - one main python process spawns several threads in one of which the `Thing`
+- `INPROC` - one main python process spawns several threads in one of which the `Thing`

 will be running.
 The object can be contacted by a client on another thread but not from other processes

-or the network.
 One may use more than one form of transport.
 All requests made will be anyway queued internally

+irrespective of origin.
 For multiple transports, supply a list of transports.
-For example: `[ZMQ_TRANSPORTS.TCP, ZMQ_TRANSPORTS.IPC]`,

-`["TCP", "IPC"]` or `["IPC", "INPROC"]`.
+`["TCP", "IPC"]`, `["tcp://*:5555", "IPC"]` or `["IPC", "INPROC"]`.

 **kwargs: